tradle/cloudpal/AI.md

 # Faces
-_For the purposes of this and other articles, we use AI team as a deep learning AI.
+_For the purposes of this and other articles, we use AI team for deep learning AI.
-We use ML term as for statistical and other traditional math methods for visual, audio and other signal processing_
+In contrast to that we use ML term for statistical and other traditional mathematical methods for visual, audio and other types of signal processing_.

 ## Face matching pipeline
 Face matching is an ability to recognize faces and identify them.